walokra/markdown-page-generator-plugin/Readme.md

 # Markdown to HTML Page Generator Maven Plugin

 Plugin creates static HTML pages with Maven and Markdown.
+Uses [pegdown](https://github.com/sirthias/pegdown) Markdown processor.

 You can configure the input and output directories and which files to copy.
 You can also include custom header and footer and general title.